Referrals and Authorizations

 The Alliance’s Referral Consultation Request Process Policy covers the requirements and procedures for referring an Alliance member to a specialty primary health care provider.

-In most cases, the referring provider must submit a Referral Consultation Request to the Alliance in order to authorize the referral.
+In most cases, the referring provider must submit a Referral Consultation Request to the Alliance, via the Provider Portal, in order to authorize the referral.
 Refer to the policy document for details.

 The following special cases do not require prior authorization: